tigera-cs/Calico-Foundation/1-install-calico-k8s-lab/README.md

 EOF
 ```

 Check the status of the pods.
-Make sure all the pods are in RUNNING status.
+Make sure all the pods are in Running status.

 ```
 watch kubectl get pods -n yaobank -o wide